His Majesty, the Scarecrow of Oz

 His Majesty, the Scarecrow of Oz is a 1914 American silent fantasy adventure film directed by J. Farrell MacDonald, and written and produced by L. Frank Baum.
 It stars Violet MacMillan, Frank Moore, Vivian Reed, Todd Wright, Pierre Couderc, Raymond Russell, and Fred Woodward.

 The film had a troubled distribution history; it opened on September 28, 1914, to little success, though it was received as well above average fare by critics of the time.
 Early in 1915, it was reissued under the title The New Wizard of Oz and was slightly more successful.

 The film is loosely based on Baum's 1900 book The Wonderful Wizard of Oz, but in the screenplay, Baum introduced many new characters and a large new story that later became the basis for the 1915 book The Scarecrow of Oz.
 Similar to The Wonderful Wizard of Oz, the Scarecrow's origin is revealed, although his life is now attributed to "the Spirit of the Corn", who appears as a conventional Hollywood depiction of a Native American.

+This was the third film by the Oz Film Manufacturing Company, following The Patchwork Girl of Oz and The Magic Cloak of Oz.

 Plot

 King Krewl (Raymond Russell) is a cruel dictator in the Emerald City in the Land of Oz.
-He wishes to marry his daughter, Princess Gloria (Vivian Reed), to an old courtier named Googly-Goo (Arthur Smollett), but she is in love with Pon, the Gardener's boy (Todd Wright).
-Krewl employs the Wicked Witch named Mombi (Mai Wells), to freeze the heart of Gloria so she will not love Pon any longer.
+He wishes to marry off his niece, Princess Gloria (Vivian Reed), to an old courtier named Googly-goo (Arthur Smollett), but she is in love with Pon, a Gardener's boy (Todd Wright).
+Krewl employs the Wicked Witch named Old Mombi (Mai Wells), to freeze the heart of Gloria so she will not love Pon any longer.
 This she does by pulling out her heart (which looks somewhere between a valentine and a bland representation of a heart without any vessels) and coating it with ice.
-Meanwhile, a lost little girl from Kansas named Dorothy Gale (Violet MacMillan), is captured by Mombi and imprisoned in her castle.
-However, Dorothy runs away with the now heartless Gloria, accompanied by Pon and eventually meet the Scarecrow (Frank Moore).
+Meanwhile, a lost little girl from Kansas named Dorothy Gale (Violet MacMillan) is captured by Mombi and imprisoned in her castle.
+However, Dorothy runs away with the now heartless Gloria, accompanied by Pon, and they eventually meet the Scarecrow (Frank Moore).
 Mombi catches up with the travelers and removes the Scarecrow's stuffing, but Dorothy and Pon are able to re-stuff him; Gloria abandons them and wanders off.

-They meet the lost little boy, Button-Bright (Mildred Harris).
-The party travels to the Winkie Country next and arrives at the Tin Castle of the Tin Woodman (Pierre Couderc), who has rusted solid.
-Mombi reaches the Tin Castle, and the Tin Woodman chops off her head; however, this merely slows her down as she hunts for it and places it back on.
+They meet the lost little boy, Button Bright (Mildred Harris).
+The party travels to the Winkie Country next and arrive at the Tin Castle of the Tin Woodman (Pierre Couderc), who has rusted solid.
+Mombi reaches the Tin Castle, and the Tin Woodman chops off her head.
+However, this merely slows her down as she hunts for it and places it back on.
 Having replaced her head, Mombi encounters Pon and turns him into a kangaroo.